honghaoz/UWQuestAPI/README.md

     grade | your grades
     grade_points | your grade points

-- /my_academics/unofficial_transcript_options
+- /my_academics/unofficial_transcript
+  - There are two kinds of response.
+  	- If only sid is provided, response will be options that can be queried
+  	- If sid, academic_institution and report_type are provided, response will be unofficial transcript queried

-  - method: POST/GET
+  - 1) method: POST/GET
-  - Parameters
+  - 1) Parameters

      Parameter  | Description
     ----------- | -------------
     sid         | Session id

-  - Response
+  - 1) Response

      Field        | Description
     -----------   | -------------